 Price: $5 / month

 WordPress is the No. 1 free website and blog management platform.
-The only cost is your own server to host on (which can start at $5 / month if you’re hosting on Amazon Web Services or Google Cloud Platform).
+The only cost is your own server to host on (which can start at $ 5/month if you’re using Amazon Web Services or Google Cloud Platform).

 Price: Free

-While it’s important to have an owned version of your blog, it is also important to understand where your audience lives and offer them content in that setting.
-Medium has fostered thriving across many communities, and their simple “Import Story” feature means you can republish your blog content on Medium without a duplicate content penalty.
+While it’s important to have an owned blog, it is also important to understand where your audience lives and to offer them content in that setting.
+Medium has fostered thriving communities, and its simple “Import Story” feature lets you republish your blog content on Medium without a duplicate content penalty.

 Price: Free